vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ### Configuration

-Each time Vector will read its configuration file (on boot and when it live reloads), it will read the referring pipeline configuration files and associate an `id` attribute corresponding to the pipeline's filename.
+Each time Vector will read its configuration file (on boot and when it live reloads), it will first read the pipeline configuration files and associate an `id` attribute corresponding to the pipeline's filename.

 A pipeline can be referenced in a configuration file as follows